vmware-archive/live-docs/projects/ng-live-docs/README.md

             moduleFinder?(componentName: string): string;
         };

 - Recall the asset URL that you hosted the Compodoc at.
-That will be passed below.
+This URL is relative to the base URL of the Angular app.
+For example, if we hosted the "compodoc" located at "assets/compodoc" from the assets file in Angular.json, we would provide "compodoc" That will be passed below.

-- Provide the above 4 resources (2 docJsons, sbInfo, assetUrl) to the NgLiveDocs module inside AppModule
+- Provide the above resources (2 docJsons, sbInfo, assetUrl) to the NgLiveDocs module inside AppModule

         @NgModule({
             ...